-Peanut butter spread is a food that many of us seem to place in the ‘cheat’ foods category.
-I don’t know why, because it’s actually really beneficial to your health, tastes like heaven and could possibly help you slim down.
-It makes the perfect pre- or post workout snack and keeps you satiated for longer periods.
+Peanut butter spread is a food that many of us seem to place in the ‘cheat’ food category.
+I don’t know why, because it’s really beneficial to your health, tastes like heaven, and could possibly help you slim down.
+It makes the perfect pre- or post-workout snack and keeps you satiated for longer periods.

 The last thing you want to become is a ‘Silly Susan’ who is trying to lose weight by cutting out everything that you love about food.
 That means all the really tasty kinds like chocolate, bread, and peanut butter.
-As you might know already, cutting out food never really works and it makes your body goals a lot less sustainable.
+As you might already know, cutting out food never really works, and it makes your body goals a lot less sustainable.

 Peanut Butter Won’t Make You Fat

 This delicious spread is abundant in mono-saturated and polyunsaturated fatty acids.
 These help you feel satiated for much longer than simple or refined carbohydrates and sugars.
 In addition, they also help raise the good cholesterol in your body.
-Then, peanut butter is also rich in Vitamins E and K which are ideal for relieving premenstrual symptoms.
+Peanut butter is also rich in Vitamins E and K, which are ideal for relieving premenstrual symptoms.

-I think I enjoy it so much because it not only tastes amazing but it keeps me full and satisfied.
-It is the healthy fats in the butter that makes it filling – but it has also got to do with its high protein content.
+I think I enjoy it so much because it not only tastes amazing, but it keeps me full and satisfied.
+It is the healthy fats in the butter that make it filling – but it has also got to do with its high protein content.
 Protein is an exceptionally filling macronutrient.
-In fact, research says that peanut butter contains more proteins than nuts.
+In fact, research says that peanut butter contains more protein than nuts.
 Just two tablespoons contain about 8 grams.
 So, if you’re looking for a powerful energy and stamina boost, then have a spoonful!

-Generally, the recommendation is to stick with two tablespoons or less per day, which is roughly the size of a ping pong ball.
+Generally, the recommendation is to stick with two tablespoons or fewer per day, which is roughly the size of a ping pong ball.

-Unless you are allergic to peanuts, then there’s really no reason you can’t eat it.
-Besides, I know how badly you want a spoonful right now!
+Unless you are allergic to peanuts, then there’s really no reason you can’t eat them.
+I also know how badly you want a spoonful right now!